NanoComp/meep/doc/docs/Python_User_Interface.md

   the minimum refractive index (usually 1), and in practice $S$ should be slightly smaller.

++ **`loop_tile_base` [`number`]** — To improve the memory locality of the step-curl field updates, Meep has an experimental feature to "tile" the loop over the Yee grid voxels.
+The splitting of this loop into tiles or subdomains involves a recursive-bisection method in which the base case for the number of voxels is specified using this parameter.
+  The default value is 0 or no tiling.

 + **`output_volume` [`Volume` class ]** — Specifies the default region of space
   that is output by the HDF5 output functions (below); see also the `Volume` class which manages `meep::volume*` objects.
 Default is `None`, which means that the